 How to grow Lavender Seeds

-Growing lavender from seed is not difficult, but requires some patience and some specific instructions.
-Lavender seeds take up to 2 years to bloom from the date of sowing; however growing from seed produces more vigorous, diverse plantings that are extra resilient to pests and diseases.
+Growing lavender from seed is a rewarding process, though it requires patience and specific care.
+Lavender seeds can take up to two years to bloom, but the plants that grow from seeds are often more vigorous and resilient against pests and diseases.

-Scatter the seeds on a moist (but not soggy) paper towel.
-Place the paper towel in a sealed plastic bag and keep in the refrigerator for 30 to 40 days.
-After 30 to 40 days, pull it out of the fridge, discard the bag and place the paper towel in direct sunlight in a window.
-Seeds should germinate on the moist paper towel in 7 to 14 days.
+If you’re starting lavender seeds indoors, you can replicate the winter cold.
+Scatter the seeds on a moist (not soggy) paper towel, then place the towel in a sealed plastic bag in the refrigerator for 30 to 40 days.
+After this period, remove the bag and place the paper towel in direct sunlight.
+The seeds should germinate on the towel within 7 to 14 days.

-When sowing, it's very important that they don’t get buried beneath too much soil.
-When large enough to handle, thin out seedlings to 5cm apart.
-Gradually acclimatize dill plants to outdoor conditions over 7 – 10 days before planting outdoors on well drained soil in full sun when all risk of frost has passed.
+When sowing, ensure the seeds aren’t buried too deeply under the soil.
+Once the seedlings are large enough to handle, thin them out to about 5 cm apart.
+Gradually acclimate the young plants to outdoor conditions over 7 to 10 days before planting them in well-drained soil in full sun, after the risk of frost has passed.

-Wait until Spring for pruning mature plants to prevent the lavender becoming too woody.
+For mature plants, wait until spring to prune them, which helps prevent the lavender from becoming too woody.

 -> Back to Seed Growing Guides